 After all, you’re not trying to be a medical student—that’s just one step (OK, a crucial, unavoidable step) in your goal to becoming a doctor.
 And I use the word “becoming” purposefully because it’s a process that you’ll undergo.

-I was recently at a conference where I heard about the types of qualities other medical schools value in their applicants.
-Then, thinking about the things I’d heard around our school, I jotted down a list of traits successful medical students possessed.
-I came up with 10, read them over and realized something: We’d already identified all these traits and they were, in fact, our “Tenets of Professionalism.”
+I recently jotted down a list of traits successful medical students at Larner College of Medicine possessed.
+I came up with ten, read them over and realized that we’d already identified all these traits and they were, in fact, our “Tenets of Professionalism.”

-These 10 tenets were crafted by a committee that spent thousands of hours developing them.
-They’re part of the University of Vermont College of Medicine student handbook and part of policy, and represent the values the college places on characteristics like social responsibility, humility, and cultural competence.
-I think they’re worth reading and definitely believe they are worth aspiring to.
+These ten tenets were crafted by a committee that spent hundreds of hours developing them.
+They’re part of the University of Vermont College of Medicine student handbook and policy which represent the values the college places on characteristics like social responsibility, compassion, and cultural humility.

 Compassion refers to the awareness of, acknowledgement of, and desire to relieve the suffering of others.
-Empathy refers to the ability to put oneself in another individual’s situation.
-Compassion and empathy dictate that a person’s individual lifestyle, beliefs, idiosyncrasies, and support systems be respected and taken into consideration.
+Compassion and empathy dictate that a person’s individual lifestyle, beliefs, idiosyncrasies, and support systems be respected and taken into consideration at all times.